-Planning for exit
+Planning for exiting Your business

 Once these issues have been fully considered, one of two things usually happens.
 Either a company proceeds to find a buyer or buyers for the business; or a plan is developed covering what needs to be done to increase the value, in order to achieve an agreed amount.
 There are many and varied strategies that can be employed to help improve the value at sale; however, they need to be implemented in a step-by-step process over a sustained period of time.

 Quick fixes and hasty decisions rarely produce the desired result.
 The best selling price is most likely to be achieved as a result of careful and lengthy planning.
 Having an outside and objective observer available to guide a company through the maze and discuss the various options available is invaluable.